last update: February 10 2023

 You are not sure if you received an ICA file or not?

-- Firefox: The ICA file goes into your download area, typically %username%\AppData\Local\Temp (or %tmp%).
-However, it usually gets deleted immediately.
+- Firefox and Chrome: The ICA file goes into your download area, typically %username%\AppData\Local\Temp (or %tmp%).
+However, it usually gets deleted immediately after launching the receiver.

-- InternetExplorer: There is a file created in %tmp%, but it is not accessible, it’s an extension is not .ICA.
-However, it usually gets deleted immediately.
+- InternetExplorer: There is a file created in %tmp%, but it is not accessible, the extension is not .ICA.
+And same as with other browsers, it usually gets deleted immediately.

 As the ICA file usually gets deleted immediately you may use Microsoft’s Process Monitor to be 100% sure!
 You could also edit the ICA file in StoreFront (C:\inetpub\wwwroot\Citrix\Store\App_Data\default.ica).
 It is a windows INI file.
 You may change RemoveICAFile=yes to no in [WFClient] section, so it will stay forever (and spam the %tmp% directory).